Minnesota Ballet

-The Minnesota Ballet is a ballet company and school located in Duluth, Minnesota.
+The Minnesota Ballet is a ballet company and school located in Duluth, Minnesota in the St. Louis County Depot.
 Founded in 1965 by Donna Harkins and Jan Gibson as the Duluth Civic Ballet, the company has since expanded into a touring company with seventeen professional artists.
-From 1992–2007 the Artistic Executive Director of the Minnesota Ballet was Allen Fields, who retired to become Artistic Director Emirtus.
-Fields acquired rights to works by master choreographers like Agnes de Mille, Antony Tudor, and George Balanchine.
+From 1992 to 2007 the Artistic Executive Director of the Minnesota Ballet was Allen Fields, who retired to become Artistic Director Emeritus.
+Fields acquired rights to works by choreographers including Agnes de Mille, Antony Tudor, and George Balanchine.
 He was succeeded by Robert Gardner.
-In 2019, Minnesota Ballet welcomed a new Artistic Director, Karl von Rabenau, to lead the company.
-The Minnesota Ballet is entering its 54th season in 2019/20.
+In 2019 Karl von Rabenau was appointed Artistic Director.
+The Minnesota Ballet entered its 54th season in 2019/20.

 History

 Before the Minnesota Ballet existed, Donna Harkin was a ballet teacher with a studio in Duluth.
 In spring 1965 she choreographed and produced the first all-ballet performance featuring area amateur dancers.
 The show proved so popular that Northlanders wanted to encourage the young dancers.
 In December 1965, twenty ballet supporters in the Duluth area formed a board of directors, with Jan Gibson as the first president, establishing the Duluth Civic Ballet with the intention of providing instruction in ballet and using the area's students to form an amateur performing company.
 The first budget was $1,000.

 The Minnesota Ballet expanded into an internationally touring company in 1995 with a performance in San Salvador, El Salvador.
 Since then the Ballet regularly performs their Nutcracker production in Thunder Bay, Ontario.
 The Minnesota Ballet also brings its productions to other cities in Minnesota and the surrounding region.